CarlaBirdy/elevated-extinction-rates/code/README.md

 # Elevated extinction rate analysis
 This folder contains the code for the elevated extinction rate analysis based on Ceballos et al. (2015), this analysis was led by Carla Archibald.
-This code takes data compilled on the described species (Chapman et al. 2009), extinctions numbers (Woinarski et al. 2019) and underlying extinction rates (Barnosky, et al. 2011; Humphreys, et al. 2019), adn output estimates of the elevated extinction rate.
+This code takes data compiled on the described species (Chapman et al. 2009), extinctions numbers (Woinarski et al. 2019) and underlying extinction rates (Barnosky, et al. 2011; Humphreys, et al. 2019), and output estimates of the elevated extinction rate.

 ## Method